AY2223S1-CS2103T-W10-4/tp/docs/team/jontmy.md

 title: Jonathan Tay's Project Portfolio Page
 ---

-### Project: ModtRekt
+### Project: modtrekt

-ModtRekt is a desktop app which helps undergraduate students plan their modules over their course of study, and manage their tasks and deadlines for each of them.
+modtrekt is a desktop app which helps undergraduate students plan their modules over their course of study, and manage their tasks and deadlines for each of them.

-ModtRekt is optimized for use via a CLI while still having the benefits of a GUI.
+modtrekt is optimized for use via a CLI while still having the benefits of a GUI.

 Given below are my contributions to the project.